workshop-devhub/platform-engineering-101/README.md

    * OpenShift dev spaces (an IDE running on OpenShift/Kubernetes), which is accessible through the browser.
    * The OpenShift AI sandbox.
 7. Click "Launch" for Red Hat OpenShift.
 8. Click Log in with "dev sandbox".
+(Use this GitHub repo as workspace Git repo URL: https://github.com/grace-maarten/platform-engineering-101.git).

 ### Step 1b: Obtain OpenShift through a demo environment
 TODO - fallback scenario